-5.145 A draft Construction Management Plan (CMP) is required as part of planning application and a finalised CMP will need to be submitted as a pre-commencement condition.
-The CMP is not an alternative for a Basement Impact Assessment but is a separate document that set out in detail how the basement contractor intends to construct the basement.
+5.148 A draft Construction Management Plan (CMP) is required as part of planning application and a finalised CMP will need to be submitted as a pre-commencement condition.
+The CMP is not an alternative for a Basement Impact Assessment, but is a separate document that sets out in detail how the basement contractor intends to construct the basement.

-5.146 The CMP is an umbrella document which will incorporate mechanisms which overlap with or refer to other regulatory regimes (particularly Highways and Environmental Health), which are not enforced through Planning.
+5.149 The CMP is an umbrella document which will incorporate mechanisms which overlap with or refer to other regulatory regimes (particularly Highways and Environmental Health), which are not enforced through Planning.
 For Further Information and contact details in the Appendix

-5.147 The final CMP should include:
+5.150 The final CMP should include:

 - a.
-Contact Numbers and Programme Timetable - Discussion of how it is intended to minimise the impact of the development on the neighbours including a construction programme including a 24 hour emergency contact number along with the contact details for a site manager which must be clearly displayed on the site so adjoining occupiers know who to contact in the event of problems arising; - II.
+Contact Numbers and Programme Timetable - Discussion of how it is intended to minimise the impact of the development on the neighbours including a construction programme with a 24 hour emergency contact number along with the contact details for a site manager which must be clearly displayed on the site so adjoining occupiers know who to contact in the event of problems arising; - II.
 Provision of a timetable and programme of works, what is the likely duration of works, anticipated start date and any demolition or noisy works; - III.
 Provision of working hours, proposed days and hours of site operation; - IV.
 The notification of neighbours with regard to specific works;

 - b.
 Ground Stability / Structural Stability / Groundwater Conditions - Detailed monitoring and proactive contingency plans, and discussion of how ground movements will be limited to ensure that previously agreed levels of damage are not exceeded; - II.
 Evidence showing that the particular characteristics of the site (e.g. party wall footings, structural condition, groundwater conditions) are understood; - III.
 Detailed method statements; - IV.
 Evidence of previous experience by the basement contractor and designers on similar projects in similar ground conditions; - V. An explanation of the provisions made for temporary and permanent support.
 The CDM and HSE are the regulatory authority for these matters. - VI.
-Provision for a suitably qualified and experienced engineer from a recognised relevant professional body to supervise the works;

-c.
-Security Hoardings

-I. Erection and maintenance of security hoardings (including interpretive displays and facilities for public viewing, where appropriate);
+Provision for a suitably qualified and experienced engineer from a recognised relevant professional body to inspect, check for compliance and monitor the critical elements of permanent and temporary construction works throughout their duration to ensure works are in accordance with the planning permission, building regulations and CMP;' - c.
+Security Hoardings - I. Erection and maintenance of security hoardings (including interpretive displays and facilities for public viewing, where appropriate);